mrazr/maphis/README.md

 ```

 Basically, put `REGION_RESTRICTED` anywhere in the **docstring**.
-When the user will activate a `REGION_RESTRICTED` Computation, besides the Computation's user parameters, the user will be
+When the user will activate a `REGION_RESTRICTED` `Computation`, besides the Computation's user parameters, the user will be
-also provided the option to select individual region labels on which the Computation will operate.
+also provided the option to select individual region labels on which the `Computation` will operate.

 #### Region computation
 Subclass the class `RegionComputation` located in the `arthropod_describer.common.plugin` module and override methods: